More drug deaths are happening across the UK

 Opioids are drugs that can be described as much more lethal than cannabis, cocaine and heroin.

-This means that they are only prescribed to people for a specific amount of time.
+This means they are only prescribed to people for a specific time.

 Individuals who take drugs that they are not prescribed are likely to experience serious side effects.